ARM-software/lisa/doc/source/installation.rst

 -----------------------------------------

-If there are multiple users within an organization that may need to deploy assets for WA extensions, that organization may wish to maintain a centralized repository of assets that individual WA installs will be able to automatically retrieve asset files from as they are needed.
-This repository can be any directory on a network filer that mirrors the structure of ``~/.workload_automation/dependencies``, i.e. has a subdirectories named after the extensions which assets they contain.
+If there are multiple users within an organization that may need to deploy assets for WA plugins, that organization may wish to maintain a centralized repository of assets that individual WA installs will be able to automatically retrieve asset files from as they are needed.
+This repository can be any directory on a network filer that mirrors the structure of ``~/.workload_automation/dependencies``, i.e. has a subdirectories named after the plugins which assets they contain.
 Individual WA installs can then set ``remote_assets_path`` setting in their config to point to the local mount of that location.